DieterSteinhauser/project_documentation/docs/python/python_fundamentals/beginner_projects.rst

 :ref:`Factorial Solution`

-File IO
+File IO Part 1
 --------------------------
-Read binary data and format it nicely into a CSV for human readability.
+Read binary data and format it nicely into a text file for human readability.